 WHERE THERE’S A WILL (+ A WHY) THERE’S A WAY WITH MEGAN SWANSON

-We recently met with Dr. Megan Swanson from Just Breathe Counselling, a doctor clinical and sports psychology to discuss motivation and how it connects the mind, body and soul.
+We recently met with Dr. Megan Swanson from Just Breathe Counselling, a doctor in clinical and sports psychology to discuss motivation and how it connects the mind, body and soul.

 Megan is also trained in positive psychology, mindfulness, Cognitive Behavioural Therapy (CBT) and personal training.
 She is a former university professor, avid runner, and believer in the power of the connection between the mind and body in terms of mental health and holistic wellbeing.
 Megan is from Bozeman, Montana and lives in London with her family.